 The Design Council with help from Live|Work have been working on a project to ‘design out crime’.
-The site is filling up with examples of systems and product re-designs that have help make crime or theft more difficult or less appealing, summarised in this Pdf.
+The site is filling up with great examples of system and product re-designs that have help make crime more difficult or less appealing, summarised in this Document.

-A fantastic example of product design involves an acquaintance’s mother, who lived in a flat with a coin-operated electricity meter that was checked every month to be emptied but was always found to have no coins in it at all, despite energy being used.
-The flatmates had created a ice tray with pound coin sized holes and were dropping these ice “slugs” (fake coins) into the meter, where they would melt and evaporate!
+A tutor once told me of a fantastic example of product design outsmarting a system.
+Their mother lived in a flat with a coin-operated electricity meter.
+This was checked every month to be emptied, but was always found to have no coins in it at all, despite energy being used.
+No trace of the meter being tampered with, and the system affirming that coins had been put in.